[?] Subscribe To This Site

 You only get the potential for music business success when you have the ability to attract and keep attention on you and your aural offerings.

-You will therefore create an integrated music marketing plan which describes in detail what you want to achieve, how you plan to achieve it, why you think you can achieve it, which obstacles you face and how much it will cost.
+You will therefore create an integrated marketing plan which describes in detail what you want to achieve, how you plan to achieve it, why you think you can achieve it, which obstacles you face and how much it will cost.

 First...